rockbjson/PayGuard-AI/analysis/README.md

 ## Bayesian logistic regression

-The Bayesian model estimates posterior distributions for five standardised continuous predictors and three binary indicators.
-Weakly informative normal priors are used for the intercept and coefficients.

-Posterior inference uses PyMC's No-U-Turn Sampler (NUTS).
+The Bayesian model uses six predictors: log payment amount, paid-to-invoice ratio, invoice-to-PO ratio, days to pay, payment-term deviation, and the weekend-payment indicator.
+Recent bank-account change and currency mismatch are excluded because they deterministically separate planted anomaly outcomes in the synthetic dataset.

+The intercept has a Normal prior with mean 0 and standard deviation 2.5.
+Each predictor coefficient has a Normal prior with mean 0 and standard deviation 1.5.

+Approximate posterior inference uses PyMC's mean-field Automatic Differentiation Variational Inference (ADVI), with a maximum of 30,000 optimisation iterations and random seed 42.
+A parameter-convergence callback checks absolute changes every 100 iterations using a tolerance of 1e-4.
+The recorded original run completed all 30,000 iterations; this alone does not establish that the convergence criterion was satisfied.

+After optimisation, 4,000 draws are generated from the variational posterior using random seed 42.
+Approximate 95% credible intervals use the 2.5th and 97.5th percentiles of these draws.

 The analysis records:

-- posterior means;
+- ADVI optimisation-loss history;
-- posterior standard deviations;
+- approximate posterior means and standard deviations;
-- 95% credible intervals;
+- approximate 95% credible intervals;
-- probability that each coefficient is positive;
+- posterior probability that each coefficient is positive;
-- R-hat convergence diagnostics;
-- effective sample sizes;
-- sampler divergences;
 - held-out posterior predictive probabilities;
 - ROC-AUC;
 - average precision; and
 - Brier score.

-Generated sampler files such as NetCDF traces are local analysis artefacts and are intentionally excluded from Git by the repository `.gitignore`.
+This analysis does not use NUTS.
+R-hat, MCMC effective sample sizes, and sampler divergences are therefore not reported.

+The original saved posterior metadata records PyMC 5.26.1 and ArviZ 0.23.4.
+The subsequent reproducibility audit reused that posterior rather than performing a fresh Bayesian fit.
+The audit environment is documented separately in Supplementary File S1.

+The saved Bayesian outputs are:

+- `analysis/bayesian_advi_posterior.nc`
+- `analysis/bayesian_advi_loss.npy`

+These files are supplied in Supplementary File S1.
+If they are absent from a repository download, copy them into the `analysis/` directory before using saved-posterior mode.

+By default, `python analysis/advanced_statistics.py` performs a fresh Bayesian fit and writes new posterior files and derived outputs.
+Setting `PAYGUARD_REUSE_POSTERIOR=1` reuses the saved posterior and loss history instead.
+Reuse is appropriate only with the unchanged supplied dataset, feature definitions, and training/test split.

 ## Review-exposure bootstrap